| Steven Churchill |

 at the Lyceum Theatre Gallery in the historic Gaslamp Quarter of downtown San Diego.
 Arthur

-Ollman, the Director of the Museum Of Photographic Arts, was the Judge
+Ollman, the Director of the Museum of Photographic Arts, was the Judge

 for this exhibition.
 Steven initiated an intensive marketing and publicity campaign, to